 - 1 cup unsweetened almond milk or any of your favourite milk

-- 1 tbsp peanut butter (I used Meridian Peanut Butter)
+- 1 tablespoon peanut butter (I used Meridian Peanut Butter)

 - drizzle of brown rice syrup or any of your favourite sweetener